GLOBAL CHANGE, COMMUNITIES, AND FAMILIES IN THAILAND

 • At final group meeting in-country, share your initial ideas about focus for your digital story.

 • After returning to campus, create storyboard for digital story.
-Consult with Acharn Cathy as needed.
+Consult with Acharn Cat as needed.

 • Upload final digital story to Google Drive (link will be provided).
 Stories will then be uploaded to our

 • Watch classmates’ digital stories after they are posted on our website.

 The University seeks an environment that promotes academic achievement and integrity, that is protective of free inquiry, and that serves the educational mission of the University.
 Similarly, the University seeks a community that is free from violence, threats, and intimidation; that is respectful of the rights, opportunities, and welfare of students, faculty, staff, and guests of the University; and that does not threaten the physical or mental health or safety of members of the University community.

 As a student at the University you are expected adhere to Board of Regents Policy: Student Conduct Code.
 To review the Student Conduct Code, please see: http://regents.umn.edu/sites/default/files/policies/Student_Conduct_Code.pdf.

 Note that the conduct code specifically addresses disruptive classroom conduct, which means “engaging in behavior that substantially or repeatedly interrupts either the instructor’s ability to teach or student learning.
 The classroom extends to any setting where a student is engaged in work toward academic credit or satisfaction of program-based requirements or related activities.”

 Use of Personal Electronic Devices in the Classroom

 Using personal electronic devices in the classroom setting can hinder instruction and learning, not only for the student using the device but also for other students in the class.
 To this end, the University establishes the right of each faculty member to determine if and how personal electronic devices are allowed to be used in the classroom.
 For complete information, please reference: